 For Immunization Exemption for Students Under 26:

-- Upload your documents to the medical portal under medical clearance;
+- Upload your documents to the student portal under medical clearance

 Your student account will incur a registration hold if complete immunization records are not received by our office by the deadline required.
 After we receive your complete immunization records, the hold will be lifted.
 To see if your hold has been lifted: